 Because what matters is inside, the best embryos cannot always be detected upon simple visualization.
 In some cases it is necessary to analyse their chromosomal content using techniques such as the Preimplantation Genetic Test, which facilitate pregnancy upon detecting what embryos have the greatest chances of development.

 What happens in Preimplantation Genetic Test?

-Preimplantation Genetic Diagnosis (PGD) is technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+The Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD).
+Is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

 In Vitro Fertilization to obtain embryos.